progenetix/progenetix-web/docs/plotting.md

   CNV sample strips
 * read and write e.g. [Progentix `.pgxseg` segment files](/doc/fileformats.html)

-!!! important "Plot Parameters and Documentation"
+!!! alert "Plot Parameters and Documentation"

     Please visit the documentation of the `byconaut` software repository for documentation about the use of the plotting API, e.g. how to modify